A Tutorial on Thompson Sampling: Sanity Checks

-Figure \ref{fig:path-recommendation-approximations} demonstrates that Laplace approximation and bootstrap approaches, when applied to the path recommendation problem, learn from binary feedback to improve performance over time.
-This may leave one wondering, however, whether exact Thompson sampling would offer substantially better performance.
-Since we do not have a tractable means of carrying out exact Thompson sampling for this problem, in this section, we apply our approximation methods to problems for which exact Thompson sampling is tractable.
+Figure \ref{fig:path-recommendation-approximations} demonstrates that Laplace approximation, Langevin Monte Carlo, and bootstrap approaches, when applied to the path recommendation problem, learn from binary feedback to improve performance over time.
+This may leave one wondering, however, whether exact TS would offer substantially better performance.
+Since we do not have a tractable means of carrying out exact TS for this problem, in this section, we apply our approximation methods to problems for which exact TS is tractable.
 This enables comparisons between performance of exact and approximate methods.

-Recall the three-armed beta-Bernoulli bandit problem for which results from application of greedy and Thompson sampling algorithms were reported in Figure \ref{fig:bernoulli-regret}(b).
+Recall the three-armed beta-Bernoulli bandit problem for which results from application of greedy and TS algorithms were reported in Figure \ref{fig:bernoulli-regret}(b).
 For this problem, components of $\theta$ are independent under posterior distributions, and as such, Gibbs sampling yields exact posterior samples.
-Hence, the performance of an approximate version that uses Gibbs sampling would be identical to that of exact Thompson sampling.
-Figure \ref{fig:bernoulli-approximations} plots results from applying Laplace approximation and bootstrap approaches.
-For this problem, both approximation methods offer performance that is qualitatively similar to exact Thompson sampling.
-We do see that Laplace sampling performs marginally worse than Bootstrapping in this setting.
+Hence, the performance of an approximate version that uses Gibbs sampling would be identical to that of exact TS.
+Figure \ref{fig:bernoulli-approximations} plots results from applying Laplace approximation, Langevin Monte Carlo, and bootstrap approaches.
+For this problem, our approximation methods offer performance that is qualitatively similar to exact TS, though the Laplace approximation performs marginally worse than alternatives in this setting.

 Next, consider the online shortest path problem with correlated edge delays.
-Regret experienced by Thompson sampling applied to such a problem were reported in Figure \ref{fig:shortest_path_regret_factor}.
-As discussed in Section \ref{se:laplace}, applying the Laplace approximation approach with an appropriate variable substitution leads to the same results as exact Thompson sampling.
-Figure \ref{fig:sp-approximations} compares those results to what is generated by Gibbs sampling and bootstrap approaches.
-Again, the approximation methods yield competitive results, although bootstrapping is marginally less effective than Gibbs sampling.
+Regret experienced by TS applied to such a problem were reported in Figure \ref{fig:shortest_path_regret_factor}.
+As discussed in Section \ref{se:laplace}, applying the Laplace approximation approach with an appropriate variable substitution leads to the same results as exact TS.
+Figure \ref{fig:sp-approximations} compares those results to what is generated by Gibbs sampling, Langevin Monte Carlo, and bootstrap approaches.
+Again, the approximation methods yield competitive results, although bootstrapping is marginally less effective than others.

+It is easy to verify that for the online shortest path problem and specific choices of step size $\epsilon = 1/2$ and conditioning matrix $A = \Sigma_t$, a single Langevin Monte Carlo iteration offers an exact posterior sample.
+However, our simulations do not use this step size and carry out multiple iterations.
+The point here is not to optimize results for our specific problem but rather to offer a sanity check for the approach.

-\subsection{Incremental Implementation}
+\section{Incremental Implementation}